Sablednah/MobHealth/README.md

 Wildcard for all ModHealth permissions.

 ### Changelog
+2.5:  New bukkit event format.
+      Support for Likeaboss Boss entities.

 2.4:  "eleven" message trigger changed to trigger list in lang.yml.
 You can now have your own silly phrase trigger whenever you want!
       Implemented flags to hide damage notifications if target is player, animal or monster.
       Implemented various options for displaying damage in notifications.